Whitfield, Victoria: Transport

 There is a link between Whitfield and Melbourne's tourist railway Puffing Billy.
-In 1897 the Victorian Railways accepted the tender from the Baldwin Locomotive Works, Philadelphia, U.S.A. for narrow-gauge locomotives of the ‘A’ Class, (two 2 foot 6 inch-gauge locomotives) and the first two to be received were placed on the Whitfield/Wangaratta line construction project.
+In 1897 the Victorian Railways accepted the tender from the Baldwin Locomotive Works, Philadelphia, U.S.A. for narrow-gauge locomotives of the ‘A’ Class, (two gauge locomotives) and the first two to be received were placed on the Whitfield/Wangaratta line construction project.
 Thus the line has the distinction of being the first narrow-gauge line to be built in Victoria.
 Some of the whistle stop name-boards such as Angleside, Claremont, Dwyer, Pieper and Jarrott can still be seen.
 The line terminated in Whitfield and still can be seen is the historic locomotive terminus shed at the town center although in a state of near terminal disrepair.
 There is now a bus service that has replaced the old train system, still taking the same route in and out of Wangaratta.
 The bus runs on Monday, Wednesday and Friday.